call 800-774-6145 (Who Answers?) for a free referral.

 Codeine sulfate is an opioid analgesic that is typically used to treat pain, cough and sometimes to suppress premature labor.
 The drug is related to morphine in some ways but is far less potent than morphine.

 Codeine is the second-most predominant alkaloid found in opium and is extracted from the Iranian poppy.
 In some patients, Codeine is less effective as an analgesic while in others it can provide highly effective analgesic effects.
 This is largely dependent on the method in which each individual metabolizes codeine.
 When codeine enters the body, a conversion occurs in the liver that causes a cataclysmic change of the drug which morphs it into morphine.
 A small percentage of Caucasians, Asians and Arabs are considered poor metabolizers and receive very little effects when Codeine is prescribed as an analgesic.

-If you or someone you love is addicted to codeine, call our helpline at 800-774-6145 to talk to a counselor for free.
+If you or someone you love is addicted to codeine, call our helpline at 800-774-6145 (Who Answers?) to talk to a counselor for free.